 Should the basic scan not be enough, it's also possible to perform a deep scan to find hidden files.
 Alongside the search and recovery functions, Recuva can also safely and completely delete files from your system.

-Easy to use thanks to the quick-start assistant
+Easy to use quick-start assistant

-Offers a Business version which provides extensive data recovery for networks
+Business version with extensive network data recovery

 Professional data deletion

 TestDisk is a free data recovery tool for restoring deleted drive partitions and reactivating non-booting hard drives.
 This tool also doesn't differentiate between why or how the files were deleted (whether by accident, owing to a software error, or a virus/malware).